 Problem: Although many companies label their products as “crypto credit cards,” they don’t work the same way as traditional credit cards.
 Many are really crypto debit cards, where you’re taking funding from the crypto in your account rather than establishing a credit line.

-Solution: Credit card companies should be clear about what is a “crypto credit card” and a “crypto debit card,” and educate investors on the pros and cons of each (as we’re doing here).
+In an ideal world: Credit card companies should be clear about what is a “crypto credit card” and a “crypto debit card,” and educate investors on the pros and cons of each (as we’re doing here).

 Be Sure It’s Available in Your Country